Home

 • "Being justified freely by his grace through the redemption that is in Christ Jesus:"

-It is redemption, or our being bought with a price that makes us justified.
+It is personal redemption, our being bought with a price, that makes us justified befor God.
 What would Christ's shed blood have to do with the wicked, whom it does not cleanse or justify?
 It is only a witness against them in judgment.
-It's simple really.
+So it's simple.
 If false Prophets were washed clean in Christ's Blood, then they have no sin.
-And it's clear, the purchase was by blood.
-These have their sin remain because they call themselves the Church bought of Christ, when by their doctrines, heresies, and works, they deny the Christ that bought the Church (whom they claim to be).
+Period!
+Thus there is no condemnation.
+Ever!
+These false prophets have their sin remain because they call themselves the bought, when by their heresies and fruit, they deny the Christ that bought the Church.
 Not at all unlike that spoken of in Hebrews chapter 6:

 Hebrews 6:4-6